cyclejs-community/component-combinators/test/fsm_specs.md

 - if action request is none then transition_evaluation.action_guard MUST be Null
 - an action request MUST have an action response associated i.e. no write-only driver
 - if an action request features a driver name, that driver name MUST be found in the sources
+- state defined in transition array MUST exist in state definition

 ## Behaviour
 When we refer to an event, we implicitly refer to an event configured to be handled by a FSM.